JuliaMath/Roots.jl/doc/roots.md

 For a function $f: R \rightarrow R$ a *bracket* is a pair $ a < b $ for which $f(a) \cdot f(b) < 0$.
 That is they have different signs.
-If $f$ is a continuous function this forces there to be a zero (a $c$ with
+If $f$ is a continuous function this ensures there to be a zero (a $c$ with
 $f(c) = 0$) in the interval $[a,b]$,
 otherwise, if $f$ is only piecewise continuous, there must be a point
 $c$ in $[a,b]$ with the left limit and right limit at $c$ having